-Nothing Phone (2) to launch on July 11
+The Nothing Phone (2) finally has a launch date

 The Nothing rumours are in full swing.
 In the last month or two, we’ve learned that Nothing’s upcoming Phone (2) will be a flagship device, unlike its predecessor, which was a mid-range device.

 Earlier, Pei revealed that the phone will be released sometime in July.
-Now, via The Verge, we know that the device will launch on July 11th.
+Now, we know that the device will launch on July 11th.
 The company’s website has now been updated with a new poster for the device, alongside the text “Come to the bright side.
 Phone (2) launches on July 11th, 11:00 ET.
 Join us for the online event on nothing.tech.”

 We also know that the upcoming flagship will run on the last-gen Qualcomm Snapdragon 8-Gen-1 chipset, which is a significant upgrade from the Nothing Phone (1)’s Snapdragon 778G chipset.